 T — Time: If you observe any of these signs, call 911 immediately.

 But a stroke doesn’t have to keep you on the sidelines forever.
-Honigsberg’s romance with her new admirer has blossomed.
-“He’s helpful and attentive — a romantic guy,” she says.
+In recent years, Honigsberg’s romances have been with able-bodied men she finds very attractive.

 Christopher Nystuen, MD, MBA and Janet O'Dell, RN